 The last thing you want is to have a finger pointed at you for being negligent with paperwork when there’s a problem and you can’t close on time.

 How much down payment is necessary?

-The FHA Loan Program offers you the ability to generally bring the least amount of money to the closing table possible.
+For most people, the FHA Loan Program generally allows you to bring the least amount of money to the closing table possible.
 Most FHA loans require 3.5% down payment of the purchase price.
 If you don’t go the FHA route, many loans will require 20% down payment.

 Foreclosure or short sale?

 OK, so you’ve been approved for the loan.
 Great!

 I am neutral on the issue of whether you should buy a foreclosure, a short sale or just a home that somebody needs to get rid of because of divorce, death or relocation.

 The latter will generally be in better shape and condition than a short sale.
 And foreclosures look downright sad many times.

 I bought one foreclosure during the depressed economic cycle of last decade and it required expensive TLC to nurse it back to health.
 So if you do opt for the foreclosure route, you’ve got to build rehabilitation money into your budget.

 I also want you to comparison shop for owner’s title insurance any time you buy a foreclosure.